couper64/hardcode/README.md

     	Kernel driver in use: nvidia
     	Kernel modules: nvidiafb, nouveau, nvidia_drm, nvidia

+For a successful GPU passthrough, I installed Ubuntu 24.04.1 without NVIDIA drivers using only *nouveau*.

+Modify *grub*.

+    sudo nvim /etc/default/grub

+Make it look like this.

+    GRUB_CMDLINE_LINUX_DEFAULT="quiet splash intel_iommu=on iommu=pt"

+Save the changes, and update grub to apply the changes.
+Following with a reboot.

+    sudo update-grub

+Blacklist the GPUs by creating a configuration file.

+    sudo nvim /etc/modprobe.d/gpu-passthrough-blacklist.conf

+Make it look like this.

+    blacklist nouveau
+    blacklist snd_hda_intel

+Bind GPUs to VFIO by creating another configuration file.

+    sudo nvim /etc/modprobe.d/vfio.conf

+Make it look like this.

+    options vfio-pci ids=XXXX:XXXX,YYYY:YYYY

+XXXX:XXXX,YYYY:YYYY are model ids found by using the `lspci -nnk | grep -e NVIDIA` command.
+The ids are located at the end of the line.
+Shortly after, save and apply the changes.

+    sudo update-initramfs -u

 #### References:
 * [A guide to setup GPU passthrough](https://github.com/bryansteiner/gpu-passthrough-tutorial)
 * [A guide to setup GPU passthrough](https://github.com/aaronanderson/LinuxVMWindowsSteamVR)